Dual spaces of lattices and semidistributive lattices: Dual spaces of semidistributive lattices

+\begin{rem} Since we want to initiate the study of general join semidistributive lattices, meet semidistributive lattices and semidistributive lattices by their dual spaces, we prefer to use above the conditions (dJSD), (dMSD) and (dSD), respectively, which are expressed via the vertices $u, v$ and via the ``downsets'' $Eu, Ev$ and the ``upsets'' $uE, vE$ in the dual digraphs $\mathbf{X}_\Lalg=(X_\Lalg,E)$ of lattices~$\Lalg$.

+However, as we also show in the next examples, if we have the dual digraphs of the lattices presented explicitly as the filter-ideal pairs, then it might be easier to check the conditions (dJSD), (dMSD), and (dSD) on the dual digraphs by checking the conditions (uJSD), (uMSD), and (uSD) from Corollary~\ref{cor:outneigh}, these conditions are by Proposition~\ref{lem:outneigh} equivalent to the previous ones.
+The conditions (uJSD), (uMSD) and (uSD) can often be seen immediately on the dual digraphs as they only say that different vertices $x, y \in \mathbf{X}_\Lalg$ do not share the same filters or the same ideals. \end{rem}

-In this section we illustrate our results with three examples.
-We firstly present an example of an infinite semidistributive lattice, then an example of an infinite meet semidistributive lattice that is not join semidistributive, and finally, an example of an infinite lattice that is neither meet semidistributive nor join semidistributive.
+We now illustrate our results above on an example of an infinite semidistributive lattice and on an example of an infinite meet semidistributive lattice that is not join semidistributive.
+We also illustrate our claim in the above remark that the conditions (uJSD), (uMSD) and (uSD) can often be seen immediately on the dual digraphs.

 To simplify notation, we will write $FI$ for $\mdfip{F}{I}$; in case $F = {\uparrow}a$ or $I = {\downarrow}b$, we simply write $aI$ or $Fb$ or $ab$.